 Most of us are looking at our calendars right about now wondering how 2020 is almost here already.
 There’s a lot to accomplish by then, so chances are you haven’t spent much time thinking about goals and resolutions just yet.
-Never fear, we’ve got a few for you to consider that can put you ahead of the game next year.
+Never fear, Strong executive coaches have a few for you to consider that can put you ahead of the game next year.

 In 2016, the World Economic Forum predicted emotional intelligence to be a top job skill for 2020, and it turns out they were spot on.
 A whopping 83% of organizations consider an emotionally intelligent workforce a necessity for success, but it remains one of the most overlooked and underrated job skills.

 Our executive coaches want to help get you thinking about this impactful soft skill way ahead of 2020 goal-setting.
 So here are five simple EQ “hacks” to set yourself apart now:

 - SLEEP ON IT.
 Try and create some space after a frustrating experience.
 No matter how tempted you are to write that scathing email, wait it out.
 Take a walk and get some air, or better yet, sleep on it.
 It’s amazing what a full eight hours can do for perspective.

 - PRACTICE MIRRORING.
 Adjust your energy, tone, body language and decision-making to be more in line with those you’re interacting with.
 This works especially well when you’re not connecting with a particular person.
 Have you ever taken a personality assessment?
 DiSC is a great tool to help you get a better understanding of your own style, and how to flex your style to others (we teach courses on this, by the way!).